What Is a PAR Sensor and How Is It Used?

 **Step 3: Connecting the Sensor to Modbus RTU**

-PAR sensor outputs can change based on the model.
+PAR probes outputs can change based on the model.
 They usually give voltage, current, or RS485 signals.
 For voltage or current outputs, create a wiring plan that keeps the wire length short between the sensor and amplifier.

 After amplification, use an analog-to-digital converter (ADC).
 This will make the outputs work with Modbus RTU systems.